juesus/dash_live_decrypt_proxy/README.md

 ## Usage

-First of all make sure ffmpeg is on your PATH
+First of all make sure ffmpeg is on your ```PATH```

-By default is listening to port 3000, you can change this behaviour by setting the env var PORT to whatever port you wish
+This script creates a web server and by default is listening to port 3000, however you can change this behaviour by setting the environmental variable ```PORT``` to whatever port you wish

 Start: